microsoft/azure-devops-extension-sample/README.md

 This sample adds a "Sample WorkItem Open" hub to the Boards hub group to show how to interact with the `IWorkItemFormNavigationService` service.
 It gives UI for you to open an existing work item (by id) or open the work item form for a new work item (by work item type).
 Either of these options open a dialog in the host frame.

+## RepositoryActions

+This sample adds a "Sample repository action" menu item to the repository picker in the header of code hub pages.
+Clicking on the action will navigate to the provided link.

 # References

 The full set of documentation for developing extensions can be found at [https://docs.microsoft.com/en-us/azure/devops/extend](https://docs.microsoft.com/en-us/azure/devops/extend/?view=vsts).